Josh-Lawson/cosc349-assignment2/README.md

 ## Brief Description

-This application is an online recipe management system that makes use of 3 virtual machines; a user interface, a database server, and an admin interface.
+This application is an online recipe management system.
+The application is deployed to AWS using Terraform.
+The application is run using two EC2 instances, a RDS instance, a lambda function and an S3 bucket.

-## VM 1: User Interface
+## User Interface EC2

-This vm will be repsonsible for running the user web interface of the application, where users interact with the system.
+This EC2 instance is running an Apche web server for the user interface of the application, where users interact with the system.

 Users will be able to: